ABVenu/salcurriculum/OG_Eval_Questions/Non_PAI/nemB44_Eval2.md

 ### **Admin Routes** (Protected with JWT and Admin role)

 1. View all tasks (admin can see all tasks).
+2. View task count grouped by userId (admin).
-2. View task count grouped by completion status (admin).
+3. View task count grouped by completion status (admin).
-3. Update a task (admin can update any task).
+4. Update a task (admin can update any task).
-4. Delete a task (admin can delete any task).
+5. Delete a task (admin can delete any task).
-5. Create a new user (admin).
+6. Create a new user (admin).
-6. View all users (admin).
+7. View all users (admin).

 ---